 Show All Answers

 Upon intake, all animals are checked for a microchip, and if registered, owners are contacted immediately and notified they are able to redeem their pet.
 If unclaimed within three business days, the animal is put up for adoption.
 All dogs and cats are vaccinated and de-wormed as soon as they arrive.
 Our team strives for positive outcomes with all of our animals, whether that is through adoption, reunion, or rescue transfer.
-Euthanasia is reserved only for those who are irremediably suffering or considered to be a true threat to public safety.
+Animals with extreme health conditions or animals posing a public safety risk are subject to humane euthanasia.

 Individuals or families interested in adopting a pet are asked to come for an on-site meet and greet.
 If they would like to move forward, a quick adoption counseling session with a staff member is the next step along with an adoption contract featuring a questionnaire.
 Once the contract is approved, a $99 adoption fee for dogs or $49 adoption fee for cats will be assessed.
 This fee covers the animal’s spay/neuter surgery, full vaccination panel, and microchip.